Skip to content

 Coding Enemy Code

-The first part of my project I decided to tackle was the coding of the program that would make a guess for the ships of the player.
+The first part of my project I decided to tackle was the coding of the program that would guess the ships of the player.
 I ended up changing the process about halfway through.

 First Process: Pre-Made program

-First, I started out with a program made by Challenging Luck on youtube, and it worked great, he used a probability simulator to create a heatmap and guided the program to guess the ships position.
+First, I started with a program made by Challenging Luck on YouTube, and it worked great, he used a probability simulator to create a heatmap and guided the program to guess the ship’s position.
 It would output the images as PNGs to be easily understood.
 Here is an example of that and the code.

 fab